Firearms|1,000 Round Review

 The History & Evolution of An American Icon

 To understand the 2011 pistol let’s take a brief look at the legendary and iconic 1911 pistol.
 The 1911 pistol is an American icon and one of the most recognizable firearms ever created.
-It’s iconic imagery and design are apart of our visual lexicon here in American and also aboard.
+Its iconic imagery and design are a part of our visual lexicon here in America and also aboard.
 The 1911 pistol is a true icon within the firearms world.
 This iconic and timeless pistol was designed by the great John Moses Browning.
-Browning’s firearms where pivotal in catapulting the American military into a powerful military juggernaut during both World Wars.
-Till this day his firearms and influential design echoes throughout the firearms industry.
+Browning’s firearms were pivotal in catapulting the American military into a powerful military juggernaut during both World Wars.
+To this day his firearms and influential design echo throughout the firearms industry.

 The 1911 has an operational history unlike any other pistol in our nation’s history.
-From both World Wars, to Korea, to Vietnam, and the GWOT era.
-It’s operational pedigree is undeniable.
+From both World Wars, to Korea, to Vietnam, and the Global War On Terror.
+Its operational pedigree is undeniable.
 The 1911 is an American icon and a symbol of American Heroism.

 Atlas Gunworks and their 2011s are a natural evolutionary step for the 2011 platform.
 Atlas offers a shooting experience unlike any other.

 The Atlas Gunworks 2011s have the heritage of an American muscle car combined with the precision engineering of a Swiss watch.
 It is an amalgamation of the iconic Shelby GT500 and Swiss watch manufacturer Breitling.
 The Shelby GT500 was designed and built to be a performance variant of the iconic Ford Mustang.
 The GT500 was designed to push the performance of the Mustang to the limit with a more horsepower, more torque, a better suspension, tires, and brakes.
 While being built with the precision and attention to detail of a Breitling watch.
 A blend of performance, precision, and passion.
 This amalgamation of performance and precision is what is achieved with the Atlas Gunworks Ares.